openenergi/flex-device-sdk-java/README.md

 client.onSignal((Signal signal) -> System.out.println(signal));
 ```

-More documentation coming soon on how to get the current value of a signal (or the time at which it will next change) - for now we suggest having a look at the javadoc for `Signal`.
+A Signal's current value can be obtained by calling `signal.getCurrentValue()`.
+For scheduling purposes, it is also possible to determine the time at which the signal will next change by calling `signal.getNextChange()`.

+Release 0.2 will come with a low-overhead scheduling wrapper that invokes a callback `Consumer<T>` whenever the signal changes, so it will not be necessary to invoke these methods directly.

 **Disabling message subscription**